gouravkhator/todo-app-express-react/README.md

 npm run dev

-Build the app for production & run server side:
+Build the app for production & run server side (in port 5000 in localhost):

 npm run prod